marcel-baur/rust-project/README.md

 To make the app easier to use we have created a GUI implemented with the gtk library.
 Downloading, streaming or playing the music can now be controlled by a simple user interface.

+Prerequisite: for using the GUI-App the gtk library must be installed

+    brew install gtk-3

 Similar to the shell app, the GUI can be started either by joining an existing network or creating a new network.

 The interface is divided into two parts: